It’s a good idea to make sure that all bases are covered if you’re planning a meeting ahead of time, so that you know it’ll go smoothly.

-This gives your colleagues a safe space for submitting their ideas and levels the playing field – everyone can contribute equally, even the ones that fear speaking up in the meeting.
+This gives your colleagues a safe space for submitting their ideas and levels the playing field – everyone can contribute equally, even the ones who fear speaking up in the meeting.
 They can even do so anonymously if they wish.

 Plus, it’s more efficient than brainstorming during the meeting.
 It allows you to review all the submissions before the meeting and then spend the meeting time discussing and prioritizing.

-Team retrospective is another meeting type where you can benefit greatly from collecting insights beforehand.
+A team retrospective is another meeting type where you can benefit greatly from collecting insights beforehand.